 Holistic wellness puts the focus on your entire being as a whole, helping to find balance and relief for your bodily ailments.
 At Core3 we will help you develop a holistic wellness care plan.
 This care plan will involve looking at the root cause of your ailments and challenges you are facing.
-We will look at transforming your environment with essential oils, revitalizing your diet with whole foods and improve your physical health by increasing your flexibility and balance through the Tai Chi for Rehabilitation program.
+We will look at transforming your environment with essential oils, revitalizing your diet with whole foods and improve your physical health by increasing your flexibility and balance through the Tai Chi for Health & Rehabilitation program.

 At Core3 we are dedicated to bringing out a better you!